mudasobwa/markright/README.md

 [![Build Status](https://travis-ci.org/mudasobwa/markright.svg?branch=master)](https://travis-ci.org/mudasobwa/markright) **The extended, configurable markdown-like syntax parser, that produces an AST.**

 Out of the box is supports the full set of `markdown`, plus some extensions.
-The user of this librray might easily extend the functionality with her own markup definition and a bit of elixir code to handle parsing.
+The user of this library might easily extend the functionality with her own markup definition and a bit of elixir code to handle parsing.

 There is no one single call to `Regex` used.
 The whole parsing is done solely